 Other comments: Sandy/ fine gravel bottom, solid rock wall/reef.
 Wrasse, Pollack, Juvenile flatties, sea pens, sunstars, brittlestars, crabs of all kinds, whelks, anemones, worms, burrowing anemones, Scallops, Oh, and Seamouse!

 Divesite map: Not yet, its an easy site

-Dive reports: Chris 29/9/10 Alternative dive to the one mention of the site report.
+Dive report: Chris 29/9/10 Alternative dive to the one mention of the site report.
 We dived this on an ebb tide.
-From the old jetty the tide initially draws you east towards the bridge and we went with this .
+From the old jetty, the tide initially draws you east towards the bridge and we went with this.
 Finning out through kelp we descended onto 3m and swan left (East) to descend to 6m+ to follow a small life encrusted wall (sea squirts and saddle oysters) which terminates at slabs at right angles to the run of the wall.
-Following the slabs (South) across a bed of "clappy dos" where we got onto sand.
+Following the slabs (South) across a bed of "clappy dos" where we got onto the sand.
 The further out we got the stronger the current drawing us back west and at 12m we started crawling back up the sandy bottom.
 (Queen scallops galore).
 Finning back (North) to about 8m we got out of the current and found a short wall above a boulder slope.
-Following this the current picked up considerably and weakened us around a shoulder.
+Following this, the current picked up considerably and weakened us around a shoulder.
 We finned North and surfaced in amongst the islands after 40min plus in the water.
-Back under and dragged ourselves back down , across muscle bed and boulder slope to resurface at the pier.
+Back under and dragged ourselves back down, across muscle bed and boulder slope to resurface at the pier.
 Good site for a training dive.
 Incredibly easy access.